North Sea Transition Authority: Name

 On 1 July 2015, Oil and Gas Authority Limited was incorporated as a private limited company in England and Wales under the Companies Act 2006, although following incorporation it remained dormant for financial year 2015-2016.
 Pursuant to the Energy Act 2016, Oil and Gas Authority Limited was renamed Oil and Gas Authority on 12 July 2016.
 Under the Companies Act 2006, private limited companies are required to include the word "limited" in their names unless exempted; the Energy Act 2016 provided for such an exemption, which came into force on 12 July 2016.

 On 21 March 2022, the Oil and Gas Authority adopted the trading name of North Sea Transition Authority, although its legal name remains unchanged.
 In a House of Commons debate on 29 March 2022, Caroline Lucas accused the government of greenwashing over the change of name.
-Following this, on 31 March 2022, Greg Hands, Minister for Energy, Clean Growth and Climate Change, said in a written statement to the House of Commons that "[t]he new name better represents the breadth of work it now undertakes and its pivotal role in supporting the UK upstream oil and gas industry to achieve net zero emissions."
+Following this, on 31 March 2022, Greg Hands, Minister for Energy, Clean Growth and Climate Change, said in a written statement to the House of Commons that "the new name better represents the breadth of work it now undertakes and its pivotal role in supporting the UK upstream oil and gas industry to achieve net zero emissions".

 Functions, powers, and property

-Under Part 1 of the Energy Act 2016, function, powers, and property of the Secretary of State for Business, Energy and Industrial Strategy may be transferred to the Oil and Gas Authority by way of statutory instrument.
+Under Part 1 of the Energy Act 2016, the function, powers, and property of the Secretary of State for Energy Security and Net Zero may be transferred to the Oil and Gas Authority by way of a statutory instrument.